Kosmosmusic/webapp/README.md

 ### Client Environment variables

-these are required and used by a `gulp` task `pack-app-js`, variables should be stored in `.env` file in the project root
+these are required and used by a `src/set-env.ts`, variables should be stored in `.env` file in the project root

 ```
 SOUNDCLOUD_CLIENT_ID=soundcloud_client_id